the-dr-lazy/purescript-monarch/.github/ISSUE_TEMPLATE/missing-attribute-english.md

 <!--
 If you are asking of adding multiple attributes, please propose them in multiple issues.

-Make sure the attribute you are proposing is a standarnd HTML attribute based on the W3C HTML5 Specification. (https://html.spec.whatwg.org)
+Make sure the attribute you are proposing is a standarnd HTML attribute based on the W3C HTML5 Specification.
+- W3C HTML Attributes Index (https://html.spec.whatwg.org/multipage/indices.html#attributes-3)
+- W3C HTML Specification (https://html.spec.whatwg.org)
 -->

 <!--